A1999-S/Web-Inventory-Application/README-NEW.txt

 --------------------------------------- Changes ---------------------------------

 ------------------------------------- IMPORTANT!!!!! -------------------------------------
-Database files are inside the main project folder in a file named "InventoryDatabase".
+Database files are inside the main project folder in a file named "IDatabase".
 It should load automatically.
 If needed, A copy of the database files can be found inside a folder named "SpareDB".